-The system directory is a company-wide address book that lists a user or outside contact by name and provides additional information, such as home address and phone numbers.
-This directory is read-only by general users through the ShoreWare clients; it can be updated by system administrators through ShoreWare Director.
+The system directory is a company-wide address book that list users and off-system contacts by name and provides additional information such as home address and phone numbers.
+This directory is read-only to general users through the ShoreTel clients.
+Only the system administrator can update it using ShoreTel Director.
 Users can copy system directory entries to their personal directories.